purdue-cs193-fall-2019/homework-1-MitchellAugustin-Purdue/index.md

+#  Mitchell Augustin's First CS193 Homework

+###  Favorite things about CS193

+- I'm going to learn more about git
+- No traditional tests or quizzes
+- It might teach me more about topics that CS180 won't cover

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.